The Amazon Buy Box – What It Is and How to Win it

 Can You Lose the Amazon Buy Box?

 Yes, absolutely.
 As we mentioned above, only the merchant that brings his/her A-game every day of the week gets to keep Buy Box benefits.
 If you are caught slacking, you will pay indirectly by giving away around 90 percent of sales to the new owner.
 The question is: how do we get it back?

-According to various threads in Seller Central, often there is not much you can do.
+There are situations where the Buy Box is simply rotated without any particular reason.
 Sometimes the algorithm even awards the Buy Box to sellers who, apparently, have worse metrics than you.
 As a matter of fact, sometimes the loss of the Buy Box may even be the fault of another competitor with whom you share the listing.